trex-paxos/trex-paxos-jvm/README.md

 messages for the full range of slots.
 Intuitively the new leader is asking nodes to retransmit what they know about all past `accept` messages.
 The new leader then collaborates with an old leader by choosing their value.
-The mathematics of the Paxos algorithm gaurentees that all leaders converge on choosing the same value at each slot.
+The mathematics of the Paxos algorithm guarantees that all leaders converge on choosing the same value at each slot.

 ## Fifth, Durable State Requirements